mukhtar-github/react-advanced/README.md

 In react, JSX has to return a value, that's why we setup expressions.
 So we'll work with short-circuits and ternary operators to display values conditionally in the expressions.

+If we use OR (||) operator in our expressions and the first value is falsy, it will return the the second value.
+But in the case of AND (&&) operator, if the first value is true, it returns the second value.

 ### useEffect and Conditional Rendering Corresponding Projects

 2 Tours